spankyed/Vishva/README.md

 ```

 Ideally, the Framework would consist of a chat bot framework, 3D World Editor, and phone application for administration.
 The framework begs to be extended and can only benefit from the addition of more advanced features.
-Currently, it provides the ability to:
+Currently, the framework provides:

 * External API Integrations handled through chat bot conversation
 * Private data storage (easily manage private data for Watson Conversation without sending it to the cloud)
 * Conversation and Context management is front-end agnostic; easily extend to other Front-Ends (Slack, Facebook Messenger)
 * Complex Javascript functions

-#### Who Will use is it?
+#### Who will use is it?
 Lets say an employer wants to hire you.
 They'd go to your website, see a 3D simulation of what your up to IRL, ask your chat bot- "Why should I hire you?", get a relevant response.
 And then perhaps you'd be notified through a phone application that you have a potential job opportunity and you should intervene.

 Or lets say you have talked to Mom in a while.
 She'd go to your site, see what you are doing, talk to your chatbot..